paweljw/paweljw.github.io/hugo/content/post/rails-app-vue-frontend-auth.md

     body, = JWT.decode(token, Rails.application.secrets.secret_key_base,
                        true, algorithm: 'HS256')
     HashWithIndifferentAccess.new(body)
+  rescue JWT::ExpiredSignature
+    nil
   end
 end
 ```

 We'll just use the `secret_key_base` as our secret - it's used for cookie signing in regular apps, so it makes sense here.
 Notice how in decode we're skipping the second part of what `JWT.decode` returns - the second part is the header, and we're not really interested in that.
 We're also wrapping it in a `HashWithIndifferentAccess` - JWT returns hashes that are string-keyed, but I guarantee you that one of us will forget about that later and spend a good long while getting mad.

+Note that we're rescuing from `JWT::ExpiredSignature`.
+JSON Web Tokens have some reserved "claims" (keys) - one of those is the `exp`
+claim.
+When that is set to a timestamp, and it is past that timestamp, JWT will raise this exception.
+We'll simply opt to return
+`nil` in such a case and utilize it later.

+_Big thank you to [Ylan Segal](https://twitter.com/ylansegal/status/890642103813816320) for pointing reserved claims out to me!_

 Let's drop in a quick test to check everything works: